Amiiney/cld-app-streamlit/README.md

 # cld-app-streamlit

  This project is a computer vision app, an end-to-end image classification with pytorch.
 The app classifies and predicts diseases in cassava plant images.
 The user has 2 options: Upload his own image or select an image for a demo.
-The model was trained with the cassava leaf disease dataset on Kaggle
+The model was trained with the [Cassava leaf disease prediction dataset](https://www.kaggle.com/c/cassava-leaf-disease-classification).
  ![alt text](https://github.com/Amiiney/cld-app-streamlit/blob/main/images/Screen%20Shot%202021-03-05%20at%2020.31.53.png)